cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 ### Objects and classes

-In Ruby everything is an object, and every object is associated with a class of which we say it's an *instance* of.
+**In Ruby everything is an object**, and **every object is associated with a class** of which we say it's an *instance* of.
 An object's class can be accessed through the method `class`.

-Even classes themselves are instances of a class named `Class`.
-Notice in the previous code that the expression `Orc.new` is actually calling `Class`'s method `new`.
+And since everything is an object, classes themselves are instances of a class named `Class`.
 The following code tries to describe this:

 ```rb
 fred = Orc.new